 Given the strong evidence linking SSB consumption to weight gain, type 2 diabetes, and other health issues, public health authorities recommend limiting intake of these beverages.
 Policies aimed at reducing SSB consumption, such as taxes on sugary drinks and public education campaigns, are considered effective strategies to combat obesity and related chronic diseases.

 The evidence clearly indicates that frequent consumption of sugar-sweetened beverages contributes to weight gain and increases the risk of type 2 diabetes and other metabolic disorders.
 Reducing SSB intake is a critical public health goal to improve overall health outcomes.
+This entails limiting sugary drinks, making wise decisions about healthy foods to eat, and practising portion management.
+Public health groups urge that you eat enough fruits, veggies, and whole grains for optimal health and illness prevention.

 It’s important to note that not all sponsored organizations have necessarily remained silent or changed their positions due to funding.
 Some, like the American Heart Association, claim that such funding does not influence their science or policy positions.